Randommss/California-Wildfire-Severity/README.md

 Estimated_Financial_Loss (Million $): Total estimated economic loss caused by the wildfire, expressed in millions of dollars.
 Cause: The identified or suspected cause of the wildfire (e.g., Lightning, Human Activity, Unknown).

+---

-Data Preparation:
+Data Preparation

-First the data is loaded into pandas dataframe, then data is cleaned like standardizing clumn names to make it more consistent, then feature scaling, temporal features in Date Columns like Year, month, dayofyear, season and many more.
-Then used a severity classification label like low (<10,000), Medium (10,000–24,999), High (25,000–39,999) and Extreme (≥40,000).
-Then predicted the Area_Burned_Acres and Estimated_Financial_Loss_Million.
-Then, used a RF model for futher classification.
+- Loaded data into a Pandas DataFrame
+- Standardized column names for consistency
+- Extracted temporal features from the `Date` column:
+- `year`, `month`, `day_of_year`, `season`
+- Performed feature scaling for numerical stability
+- Created wildfire **severity labels** based on area burned:
+- **Low:** &lt; 10,000 acres
+- **Medium:** 10,000 – 24,999 acres
+- **High:** 25,000 – 39,999 acres
+- **Extreme:** ≥ 40,000 acres
+- Prepared datasets for:
+- **Regression:** Area burned and financial loss
+- **Classification:** Wildfire severity class

+---

+Modeling

-Modeling: Random Forest modelling is used for this project.
+Random Forest modelling is used for this project.
 Itcreates a large collection of decision trees and merges their outputs, allowing the model to deliver predictions that are more reliable and consistent than any single tree could provide. rf_class = RandomForestClassifier(
     n_estimators=300, # creates 300 decision trees, more tree implies more stable predictions. max_depth=15, # Limits how deep each decision tree can grow, preventing overfitting.